Learn and

 When it comes to acquiring qualifications, the traditional route of attending university is no longer the sole choice.
 Those who wish to immediately develop practical skills and gain hands-on experience can explore the numerous apprenticeship and traineeship opportunities available in Australia’s labour market.

-Depending on eligibility, Queenslanders can tap into a maximum of two government contributions, no matter their age.
 Starting an apprenticeship or traineeship is a level playing field for all, regardless of age.
 Older apprentices and trainees bring with them maturity, reliability, life experience, and knowledge that can benefit not only employers but also their fellow colleagues.

 Types of